Non-Manufactured Precious Metal Trading License in Dubai

 Palladium and rhodium in non-manufactured form

-Licence holders may import, export, re-export, store, and trade these commodities, making the licence particularly well-suited to businesses operating across the full supply chain from mining and refining to distribution.
+License holders may import, export, re-export, store, and trade these commodities, making the license particularly well-suited to businesses operating across the full supply chain from mining and refining to distribution.

-This licence is designed for a broad range of business profiles, including:
+This license is designed for a broad range of business profiles, including:

 International bullion traders seeking a Middle East base of operations